pulumi/docs/content/blog/managing-aws-credentials-on-cicd-part-2/index.md

 ## Properly Storing Credentials

-If you do choose to provide your CI/CD with credentials, the most important thing is to mark them as secret.
+If you choose to provide your CI/CD with credentials, the most important thing is to mark them as secret.
 Your CI/CD provider typically has built-in support for handling "secure variables" or other sensitive information.
-(As opposed to general, configuration data or environment variables.)
+As opposed to general, configuration data or environment variables.

 User-supplied configuration values are typically write-only and only accessible by the CI/CD worker jobs at runtime.
-For example, Travis CI has [encrypted environment variables](https://circleci.com/docs/2.0/env-vars/#overview) or [secure environment variables (https://circleci.com/docs/2.0/env-vars/#overview) in CircleCI.
+For example, Travis CI has [encrypted environment variables](https://circleci.com/docs/2.0/env-vars/#overview) or [secure environment variables](https://circleci.com/docs/2.0/env-vars/#overview) in CircleCI.

 Please consult your CI/CD provider's documentation for how to pass and store sensitive information appropriately.